Thanks for Engaging with Women of Achievement 2023!

 Ruchelle is an award-winning public servant leader with almost two decades of expertise in criminal justice, youth services, advocacy, and leadership.

-Ruchelle is a transformational public speaker, Certified Life Coach, Certified Diversity Executive, Founder & CEO of The Relationship Architect – PRIDE Coaching & Consulting, LLC.
+Ruchelle is a transformational public speaker, Certified Professional Life Coach, Certified Diversity Executive, Founder & CEO of The Relationship Architect – PRIDE Coaching & Consulting, LLC.

 Associate Attorney, Vorys, Sater, Seymour and Pease LLP